CompuTec/computec-docs/docs/processforce/developer-guide/data-import/ps-app-configuration.md

 # PowerShell Application Configuration

+PowerShell is a powerful scripting tool that can be used to automate data imports and updates in your SAP Business One and CompuTec ProcessForce environment.
+This guide provides a step-by-step approach to configuring PowerShell for seamless integration, ensuring compatibility, and setting the correct execution policies.

 On this page, you can find a step-by-step manual for configuring PowerShell to import or update data.

-:::danger
+:::caution
-    If you take our scripts and modify them, which then causes an issue of any sort which requires our team to spend time reviewing your scripts etc., we will charge you for the time spent in fixing these issues on a time and material basis at an hourly rate of 150 EUR/USD, plus expenses if applicable.
-Before any work is started, an email confirmation is required between both parties that these charges will be applied and accepted.
+    If you modify our scripts and encounter issues requiring our team’s intervention, any time spent reviewing and resolving these issues will be charged on a time and material basis at an hourly rate of 150 EUR/USD, plus any applicable expenses.
+Work will only commence after mutual email confirmation agreeing to these charges.
 :::

 ---

 ## Installation

-The machine where the scripts are run must have the same version of the CompuTec ProcessForce API installed as the version of CompuTec ProcessForce used in the company database.
+To ensure a smooth PowerShell setup, make sure that the machine where the scripts are executed has the same version of the CompuTec ProcessForce API as the version used in your company database.

+For easier script editing and debugging, install one of the following:

-To edit PowerShell scripts more conveniently, you can install the Windows PowerShell ISE application or Visual Studio Code with a PowerShell extension.
+- Windows PowerShell ISE
+- Visual Studio Code with the PowerShell extension

-You must use the same bitness (64-bit) of the PowerShell as SAP Business One and ProcessForce you have.
+Additionally, ensure that you are using the correct bit version (64-bit) of PowerShell to match your SAP Business One and ProcessForce environment.

-If you are using Windows Server, here is an example of how you can add Windows PowerShell ISE in the Server Manager:
+If you are using Windows Server, you can add Windows PowerShell ISE through Server Manager by following these steps:

 ![Roles and Features](./media/ps-app-configuration/roles-features-wizard.webp)